 Electricity Rates on Guam

-Additionally, Guam isn’t the most expensive destination for power in the U.S. You’d think Guam’s power rates would be comparable with Hawaii, which consistently has the highest electricity costs in the nation.
-However, Hawaii charges higher rates than Guam—and it’s not alone.
-There are several other states with higher rates than Guam’s.
+Surprisingly, Guam isn’t the most expensive destination for power in the U.S. You’d think Guam’s power rates would be comparable with Hawaii, which consistently has the highest electricity costs in the nation.
+However, Hawaii charges higher rates than Guam.
+In February 2023, the average residential rate in Hawaii was 44.24 cents/kWh.
+Energy Costs: Guam vs. Hawaii

-The question, of course, comes down to usage.
-If you’re someone who needs to run the A/C all the time, year-round, you’ll likely see a pretty big bill each month in Guam.
+The ultimate question, of course, comes down to usage.
+If you’re someone who runs the A/C all the time, year-round, you’ll likely see a pretty big bill each month in Guam.

 Looking for an All-In Cost for Utilities on Guam?

 According to the Guam Chamber of Commerce, basic utilities for two people in a 900-square-foot apartment will run about $350/month.

 Next, let’s cover another basic necessity: groceries on Guam.